Career and Technical Education (CTE) | CTE Career Clusters

 CTE in middle school is taught as an elective.

-Students choose whether they want to follow it, unless they attend one of the few schools in the country that requires one of the career tracks in their curricula.
+Students choose whether they want to take CTE classes, unless they attend one of the few schools in the country that requires one of the career clusters in their curricula.

 CTE in High Schools